 “For me, houses have a warm and cozy image in winter, but that’s not the case in Japan – they’re really cold!
-And then in contrast they’re so hot in summer.
+And then, in contrast, they’re so hot in summer.
 It doesn’t really feel much different to being outside!”
 (Slovakia/female/30s)

 Japanese summer is characterized by being humid and hot, and dry and very cold in winter.
 In Slovakia, there is of course a difference in temperature depending on the season, but it seems that the difference in temperature is not as severe indoors.
-In Japan, you an feel the temperature of outside very easily, and our interviewee felt like the houses had no insulation.
+In Japan, you can feel the temperature outside very easily, and our interviewee felt like the houses had no insulation.

-In Japan there are of course air conditioners, but it seems they aren’t used as much as in the West.
+In Japan, there are of course air conditioners, but it seems they aren’t used as much as in the West.
 Our interviewees mentioned that they might have the central heating on all day in the winter.